6 Garbage Disposal Myths

-Since their creation nearly a century ago, home remedies and usage myths have cropped up and been passed down from generation to generation regarding garbage disposals.
-It is important to be aware of the facts behind these ideas and be wary of their authenticity, especially for the sake of maintaining a functioning garbage disposal.
+Since their creation nearly a century ago, usage myths have been passed down from generation to generation regarding garbage disposals.
+It is important to be aware of the facts behind these ideas and be wary of their authenticity, especially for the sake of maintaining a functioning system.

-There are a wide variety of garbage disposals, some more durable than others, but in general, most systems are made to grind down soft food particles.
-Hard food waste such as bones, gristle, corn cobs and un-popped popcorn kernels can be more than they can manage and may cause blockage.
+There is a wide variety of disposals, some more durable than others, but in general, most systems are made to grind down soft food particles.
+Hard food waste such as bones, gristle, corn cobs, and un-popped popcorn kernels can be more than they can manage and may cause a blockage.
 A good way to think about it is that anything that a person can't chew, a garbage disposal cannot break down either.

 No grease, oil or fat should ever be disposed of down any drain in the home.
-In the garbage disposal in particular, these can build up in the pipes and the system itself.
+In the garbage disposal, these can build up in the pipes and the system itself.
 This hampers the ability of the disposal to grind the food and creates blockages or narrowed pipes that can stop the food and water from moving through the system.

 The best thing to do with any cooking byproduct is to move it to a disposable container and throw it away in the trash.
 Some people may even save the fat in a jar, especially bacon grease, to use again for cooking later on.

-Additionally, if any oil, fat or grease has managed to make its way into the garbage disposal, hot water can bring it back to its liquid state.
+Additionally, if any oil, fat or grease has managed to make its way into it, hot water can bring it back to its liquid state.
 It will then move further down the drain and re-solidify, which can cause a blockage in the pipes.